When to Take Creatine: Before or After Workout?

-Why Consistancy Matters More Than Timing
+Why Consistency Matters More Than Timing

 When it comes to creatine, the most important factor isn’t whether you take Creatine before or after your workout — it’s your consistency.
 Research shows that taking 3–5 g of creatine monohydrate every day is what ultimately saturates your muscles over time.